Stocks fall as Fed signals rates need to go still higher

-NEW YORK (AP) — Stocks fell broadly on Wall Street Thursday and Treasury yields rose after more indications from the Federal Reserve that it may need to raise interest rates much higher than many people expect to get inflation under control.
+Stocks fell on Wall Street and Treasury yields rose Thursday afternoon after more indications from the Federal Reserve that it may need to raise interest rates much higher than many people expect to get inflation under control.

 Bond yields rose and hovered around multidecade highs.
-The yield on the two-year Treasury note rose to 4.45% from 4.37% late Wednesday.
-The yield on the 10-year Treasury rose to 3.76% from 3.69% late Wednesday.
+The yield on the two-year Treasury note rose to 4.46% from 4.37% late Wednesday.
+The yield on the 10-year Treasury, which influences rates on mortgages and other consumer loans, rose to 3.78% from 3.69% late Wednesday.

 The Fed has been raising rates aggressively in order to tame inflation by applying the brakes to the economy.
 Investors have been hoping that more signs of easing inflation could help the central bank shift to less aggressive rate increases.